 - sacred (adj.)

 Nasalized form is sancire "make sacred, confirm, ratify, ordain."
+An Old English word for "sacred" was godcund.
 Sacred cow "object of Hindu veneration," is from 1891; figurative sense of "one who must not be criticized" is first recorded 1910, reflecting Western views of Hinduism.
 Sacred Heart "the heart of Jesus as an object of religious veneration" is from 1765.